Halloween Massacre (Angola)

-The Halloween Massacre (also known as the Three Day War) was an armed conflict between supporters of UNITA and the MPLA that took place from October 30 to November 1, 1992 in Luanda, Angola.
-The conflict occurred as a result of UNITA breaking the Bicesse Accords, on account of alleged voter fraud in the 1992 Angolan general elections, resulting in a number of armed MPLA supporters and police around Luanda harassing and murdering a significant number of opposition party supporters.
+The Halloween Massacre (also known as the Three Day War) was a purge of UNITA party members and supporters carried out by Angola's ruling MPLA from October 30 to November 1, 1992, in Luanda, Angola.
+The unrest occurred as a result of the breakdown of the Bicesse Accords, on account of alleged voter fraud in the 1992 Angolan general elections, resulting in renewed military tensions, assassinations of public figures, and acts of terrorism.
 Thousands of UNITA supporters are estimated to have been murdered.

-Context
+Background

-The Angolan Civil War
+Since independence from Portugal in 1975, Angola had been locked in a civil war between the MPLA and UNITA.
+The Marxist–Leninist MPLA received direct military support from Cuba with the backing of the Soviet Union and other communist states, whilst the UNITA branded itself as an anti-communist organization and received direct military support from South Africa and the United States.
+Neither side was able to claim total victory over the other.

-Since independence from Portugal in 1975, Angola had been in a civil war between the MPLA and UNITA.
-The Marxist-Leninist MPLA received direct support from Cuba with the backing of the Soviet Union and other communist states, whilst the UNITA sold itself as an anti-communist organization and received direct military support from South Africa with help from the United States.
-Ferocious combat was waged during this time period but neither side was able to claim total victory over the other.
-As the Cold War began to draw to a close, Cuba and South Africa withdrew their troops from the conflict, forcing the MPLA and UNITA into negotiating a political settlement to the conflict.
+As the Cold War began to draw to a close, Cuba and South Africa withdrew their troops from the conflict, forcing the MPLA and UNITA into negotiating a political settlement.

 The Bicesse Accords

 From 1 May 1991, UNITA and MPLA forces agreed on a framework to begin establishing peace in Angola between the two parties.
-This framework evolved into the Bicesse Accords, signed by the People's Republic of Angola and UNITA on 31 May 1991 in Lisbon, Portugual.
-The United States and the USSR acted as observers, while Portugual mediated the talks.
+This framework evolved into the Bicesse Accords, signed by the People's Republic of Angola and UNITA on 31 May 1991 in Lisbon, Portugal.
+The United States and the Soviet Union acted as observers, while Portugal mediated the talks.
 The accords set out a timetable and established certain conditions that each side agreed to meet by the specified dates.
-There were three key parts of the agreement; the beginning of a ceasefire (with the initial stages taking effect at the beginning of May and entering into force upon the signing of the accords), the integration of UNITA forces into the Angolan armed forces (which was to occur upon the implementation of the cease fire agreement and had numerous provisions to establish the non-partisan nature of the armed forces), and a nationwide democratic election, which was to take place between the 1st of September to the 30th of November 1992.
+There were three key parts of the agreement; the beginning of a ceasefire (with the initial stages taking effect at the beginning of May and entering into force upon the signing of the accords), the integration of UNITA forces into the Angolan armed forces (which was to occur upon the implementation of the ceasefire agreement and had numerous provisions to establish the non-partisan nature of the armed forces), and a nationwide democratic election, which was to take place between 1 September and 30 November 1992.